 - Support SEAGO's continued participation in the Arizona State Retirement System.
 Transferability of ASRS is a significant tool in recruiting and retaining high quality employees who provide essential public services. - Support legislation or intergovernmental agreements that would enable SEAGO as a public agency to participate in insurance pools or trusts pursuant to A.R.S. § 11-952.01.
-As health care costs continue to rise, the ability to offer and maintain a competitive benefits package an important tool to recruit and retain high quality employees. - Support applications to public and private grant funding sources that can further initiatives and expand services for the SEAGO Region as a whole, and for individual SEAGO member entities. - Support an increase in the State of Arizona mileage reimbursement rate from 44.5 cents per mile to the current Federal rate of 57.5 cents per mile.
+As health care costs continue to rise, the ability to offer and maintain a competitive benefits package an important tool to recruit and retain high quality employees. - Support the expansion of the SEAGO Regional Technical Services Center. - Support applications to public and private grant funding sources that can further initiatives and expand services for the SEAGO Region as a whole, and for individual SEAGO member entities. - Support an increase in the State of Arizona mileage reimbursement rate from 44.5 cents per mile to the current Federal rate of 57.5 cents per mile.
 The current State of Arizona mileage reimbursement rate remains unchanged since November 2006 more than thirteen years.